A Robust Multi-Item Auction Design with Statistical Learning: Main Results

 \subsection{Winnow Down Potential Winners}

-We now introduce a novel strategy that significantly reduces the number of queries while ensuring fairness in the game by narrowing down the potential winners.
-We begin by defining the fairness of the mechanism. \begin{definition}[$\alpha$-fairness] Given an item $j \in [N]$ and the winner of that item, $B_{i*}$, a mechanism is $\alpha$-fair if, with probability at least $1-\alpha$, for all $i \in [m], i \neq i_*$, it holds true that $t_{ij}<t_{{i_*}j}$. \end{definition}
+{{We present a novel strategy that effectively reduces the number of bids considered in an auction while maintaining fairness in the game based on credible intervals.
+This approach narrows down the pool of potential winners, leading to improved efficiency in the auction process.}} We begin by defining the fairness of the mechanism. \begin{definition}[$\delta$-fairness] Given a set of items $S\subset [N]$ and the winner of the bundle $S$, $B_{i*}$, a mechanism is $\delta$-fair if for any item $j$ in $S$, with probability at least $1-\delta$, for all $i \in [m], i \neq i_*$, it holds true that $t_{i,j}< t_{i_* j}$.
+A mechanism is fair if $\delta=0$.